Special Economic Measures (Haiti) Regulations

 Marginal note:Listed person

-2 A person whose name is listed in the schedule is a person who is in Haiti, or is a national of Haiti who does not ordinarily reside in Canada, and in respect of whom the Governor in Council, on the recommendation of the Minister, is satisfied that there are reasonable grounds to believe is
+2 A person whose name is listed in the schedule is a person who is in Haiti, or is or was a national of Haiti who does not ordinarily reside in Canada, and in respect of whom the Governor in Council, on the recommendation of the Minister, is satisfied that there are reasonable grounds to believe is

 (a) a person engaged in activities that directly or indirectly undermine the peace, security and stability of Haiti;